 They resumed kissing and groping and moved with tangled legs toward the living room couch.
 She pushed him on the three-seater and stepped away from him.
 She really was a goddess he thought.
 She giggled and turned away and moved towards the kitchen.
 Not sure what her intention was, he shot out of the sofa and followed behind her.
 She reached the fridge and opened it and bent.
 Her bottom was so round, her pudenda so visibly moist that he struggled out of his tracksuit and boxers and freed his extra hard penis and took aim.

-Light almost went out of Elizabeth’s eyes when she felt him burst into her.
+Light almost went out of Elizabeth’s eyes when she felt him fill her up in a flash.
 She shut the door of the fridge and steadied herself as he held her waist and rammed away.
 When she felt him getting even bigger inside of her and his movement became faster, she pulled away and tiptoed back to the living room as he chased after her.
 Giggling, she went on her knees and said “You jumped the gun.
 Let’s go back to the beginning.”

 With that, she took him in her mouth and began to suck.
-Slowly at first and as he became comfortable and relaxed she increased the tempo until he begged her to stop seeing our perilously close he had come to finish.
+Slowly at first and as he became comfortable and relaxed she increased the tempo until he begged her to stop seeing our perilously close to finishing he had come.
 Then she lay on the couch and spread her legs and he knew it was time to return the favour.
 He did, and then following a loud instruction from her he eased up and held her legs apart by the ankles and powered into her.
 He fucked her till her legs began to shake and then her body wriggled like a boa’s as she cried out under the power of an intense orgasm.
-He found the presence of mind to pull out of her and shoot his seed all over the couch and wall and then he collapsed by her side.
+He found the presence of mind to pull out of her and shoot his seed all over the couch and wall and then collapse by her side.